Finland in the Eurovision Song Contest 2007: Competing entries

 Twelve artists were directly invited by Yle to compete in the national final following consultation with record companies and presented during a press conference on 8 November 2006.
 Among the competing artists was former Finnish Eurovision entrant Laura who represented Finland in 2002.
 The entries competing in each semi-final were presented in weekly preview programmes on Yle Radio Suomi between 15 January 2007 and 5 February 2007.
-On 6 January 2007, Jann Wilde and Rose Avenue had been disqualfied from the competition after their songs "Lover Lover Lover" and "Soft Is Selling" had already been publicly released before the semi-finals.
+On 6 January 2007, Jann Wilde and Rose Avenue had been disqualified from the competition after their songs "Lover Lover Lover" and "Soft Is Selling" had already been publicly released before the semi-finals.
 The artists were later allowed by Yle to submit replacement songs by 10 February.

 Shows

 Semi-finals

-The four semi-final shows took place on 20 January, 27 January, 3 February and 10 February 2007.
-Each of the three competing artists' winning song in each semi-final qualified to the final based on the results from the public vote.
+The four semi-final shows took place on 20 January, 27 January, 3 February and 10 February 2007 at the Tohloppi Studios in Tampere.
+One song per competing artist qualified to the final based on the results from the public vote.
 A total of 51,535 votes were cast over the four shows.
 In addition to the competing entries, Arja Saijonmaa and 1966 Finnish Eurovision entrant Ann-Christine Nyström performed as the interval act in the first semi-final, while 1979 and 1993 Finnish Eurovision entrant Katri Helena performed in the second semi-final, and 1972 Finnish Eurovision entrant Päivi Paunu and Kim Floor performed in the third semi-final.